 Dental benefits are designed to save you money.
 If you understand your dental plan, you are better equipped to save money and maintain good oral health!

-Let’s review when visits to the dentist may end up costing you money out-of-pocket and how that fits into the cost of dental benefits.
+Let’s review when dentist visits may end up costing you money out-of-pocket and how that fits into the cost of dental benefits.

 1. Your dental plan has a deductible

-With dental coverage, you may sometimes pay money“out-of-pocket.”
-That means when you receive dental care, you have to contribute a certain amount each year before your plan begins to pay for covered dental treatment costs.
+With dental coverage, a member may sometimes pay money “out-of-pocket.”
+That means that when they get dental care, they have to contribute a certain amount each year before their plan begins to pay for covered dental treatment costs.

-In other words, you must pay for your dental care until your plan’s deductible is met unless it’s something 100% covered by your plan.
-The good news is, you only have to meet your deductible once in a plan year.
+You must pay for your dental care until your plan’s deductible is met, unless it’s something 100 percent covered by your plan.
+But, you only have to meet your deductible once in a plan year.

-Preventive care services like cleanings are usually covered at 100%, even if your deductible hasn’t been met yet.
+Preventive care services like cleanings are covered at 100 percent right off the bat, even if your deductible hasn’t been met yet.

 2. Your dental plan doesn’t cover 100% of the dental work you need

-After your deductible is met, your benefits company will pay for a percentage of treatment.
+After your deductible is met, your insurer will pay for a percentage of treatment costs.
 You, the member, may also be required to pay the remaining balance after the insurer pays their percentage of the cost.
 This is known as “coinsurance.”
 Paying money out-of-pocket for coinsurance will not start until you’ve met the required deductible, so you won’t be paying both at the same time.

-If your dentist comes across tooth decay or signs of a cavity and recommends a filling, root canal, or tooth extraction, DDID usually covers up to 80% of these services.
-That means Delta Dental pays the majority of the cost, leaving you with 20% to pay.
-The 80/20 split between you and your dental benefits provider is “coinsurance.”
+If your dentist comes across signs of a cavity during an appointment, fillings, root canals, and tooth extractions are often covered at 80 percent.
+That means Delta Dental will pay the majority of the cost, leaving you with 20 percent to pay.
+The 80/20 split between you and your dental benefits provider is your “coinsurance.”

 3. Your treatment requires a copay or copayment

 When you choose your dental plan, you should note if there are copayments or copays required.
-These are fees required after dental services are performed.
-All copays are a fixed dollar amount that won’t change depending on the cost of the dental work you receive.
+These are fees required after dental services.
+All copays are a fixed dollar amount that won’t change depending on the cost of the dental work you’re getting.

-4. You hit your annual maximum and still have a treatment scheduled in that plan year
+4. You hit your annual maximum and still have treatment scheduled in that plan year

 5. Your treatment isn’t covered by your plan